STEM education (science, technology, engineering, and mathematics) is getting a lot of screen time these days — and for good reason.

 TOKY played a key role in this project early on, designing the Geo-Education Initiative logo and developing print and digital materials geared toward potential advocates in the business and education communities.
-The presentation we built includes a series of custom inforaphics that illustrate the importance of geo-education in today’s world.
+The presentation we built includes a series of custom infographics that illustrate the importance of geo-education in today’s world.

-We are proud to work with a world-changer like National Geographic’s Geo-Education Initiative — an organization that doesn’t just talk about the world’s problems, but takes real steps toward solving them.
+We are proud to work with a world-changer like National Geographic’s Geo-Education Initiative — an organization that doesn’t just talk about the world’s problems but takes real steps toward solving them.